-Protocol Manager supports role-based access control.
+Protocol Manager supports role-based security, permissions, and access control.
 On successful sign in to the Imaging Protocol Manager application with an assigned user account, you can view the application landing page with the selection options for 2 modalities (CT and MR) and also view the global settings.

 Creating and managing your libraries

 Libraries hold a set of protocols specific to a modality.
 With Imaging Protocol Manager, by clicking the Settings option on the left pane, you will be able to:

 - Create a new library which will be used to manage your protocol through cloud services